 Work in progress

-The Impacts of Reduced Access to Civil Legal Assistance in England and Wales
+Justice Under Austerity: The Impacts of Reduced Access to Civil Legal Assistance in England and Wales [Job Market Paper - Draft coming soon!]

-Using quasi-experimental methods, this paper investigates the effects of reduced access to legal aid for social welfare cases.
+Using quasi-experimental methods, this paper investigates the effects of reduced access to legal aid in social welfare cases.
 Focusing on the changes introduced by the 2012 LASPO Act, I document the impact on households' welfare and the escalation of their legal problems in terms of evictions, debt judgments and benefits appeals.
+This paper extends the analysis to health outcomes, housing market tensions and mortality, adopting a Marginal Value for Public Funds perpsective.

-Exploring the Potential of Administrative Data to Evaluate the Impact of Legal Services
+Exploring the Potential of Administrative Benefits Data to Evaluate the Impact of Legal Services (with Policy in Practice)

 This project commissioned by the Legal Education Foundation explores how we can use administrative benefits data routinely processed by local authorities in the U.K. to capture the impact of legal support on improving households' housing and welfare outcomes.

-As part of this project, we are creating time series data on legal aid budgets to better understand the structure and drivers of legal aid provision.
+In this collaborative project with Varsha Aithala, we are creating time series data on legal aid budgets to better understand the structure and drivers of legal aid provision.
 The ultimate objective is to map provision against needs, within and across counties, to highlight the depth of the justice gap.
 This project currently covers two Indian states, England and Wales, the Netherlands, Germany, Sweden and France.

 Publications